awaardenberg/training_material/BioInfoSummer_2018_KinSwingR.md

 ![](./BioInfoSummer_2018_KinSwingR_files/check_import_annotation.png)<!-- -->

 **3. Add these annotations to the node attributes of the network that we imported**
-+ add to colour and size
++ add to color and size

 ![](./BioInfoSummer_2018_KinSwingR_files/add_node_attributes.png)<!-- -->